 A newly built adobe gate welcomes you to the village.
-Built somewhat in Pueblo style, it seems to have been lifted from Santa Fe, New Mexico and planted in Saidpur, Islamabad.
-While the CDA’s intentions and efforts to revamp Saidpur are commendable, there is this danger that they might end up reinventing it.
+Built somewhat in Pueblo style, it seems to have been lifted from Santa Fe, New Mexico, and planted in Saidpur, Islamabad.
+While the CDA’s intentions to revamp Saidpur are commendable, there is this danger they might end up reinventing it.

 Said Pur is a very old village — 4 or 5 hundred years old — with a history, heritage, and folklore.
-Nestled in the Margallah hills, gradually creeping upwards, it overlooks Islamabad and presents a picturesque view, especially in the soft light of setting sun or early morning.
+Nestled in the Margallah hills, gradually creeping upwards, it overlooks Islamabad and presents a picturesque view, especially in the soft light of the setting sun.

 Said Pur is named after Said Khan, the son of Sultan Sarang Khan, the Gakhar chief of the Potohar region during Emperor Babur’s time.
 Emperor Jahangir’s memoir, Tuzke Jahangiri, mentions Jahangir halting at a place “beyond Rawalpindi” on his way to Kabul.
-From the description, it seems the place was Saidpur.
+From the description in the book, it seems the place was Saidpur.

 The first thing you notice when you enter the village, past a green-domed mosque, is a Hindu temple, prominently situated, and newly restored.
 A little removed from the temple to the left is a small building with two orange-colored domes.
 A plaque on this building, written in what appears to be Gurmukhi, suggests it might have been a place of worship for Sikhs (perhaps a small gurudwara?).
 Between the temple and the ‘gurudwara’, there is a neat, 2-story building that was an orphanage (Dharamsala) at one time.
 The temple is over a hundred years old and is mentioned in the Punjab Gazetteer of Rawalpindi district of 1893–94.
 Given the loot and arson of the Partition, in 1947, it’s amazing that a temple and ‘gurudwara’ survived in a village that was left with no Hindu or Sikh population.

-The temple and the attached buildings survived, I found out, because soon after the Partition they were converted into a government school.
-That saved them from being vandalized.
-The school was shifted recently to a nearby place, and the temple and the attached buildings restored to their original form — a little overdone, though.
-The orphanage was converted into an interesting photo gallery where old photographs of the different phases of Islamabad, when it was being built, are displayed.
+The temple and the attached buildings survived, perhaps because soon after the Partition they were converted into a government school, which saved them from being vandalized.
+The school was shifted recently to a nearby place, and the temple and the attached buildings restored to their original form — a little overdone though.
+The orphanage was converted into an interesting photo gallery where old photographs of Islamabad, when it was being built from a scratch, are displayed.